-5.12 The factors the PRA would expect to take into account when assessing whether a person performing an SMF (and, in the case of Senior Manager Conduct Rule 4, a Notified NED) has complied with Senior Manager Conduct Rules 1-4 include:
+5.12 The factors the PRA would expect to take into account when assessing whether a person performing an SMF has complied with Senior Manager Conduct Rules 1-4 include:

-- whether the person exercised reasonable care when considering the information available; - whether the person reached a reasonable conclusion upon which to act; - the nature, scale and complexity of the firm's business; - the person's role and responsibilities; and - the knowledge the person had, or should have had, of regulatory concerns, if any.

-5.13 A person's Statement of Responsibilities will be important evidence of their roles and responsibilities, but there may be cases where a person is responsible for additional matters which have not been included in their Statement of Responsibilities.
+- whether the person exercised reasonable care when considering the information available; - whether the person reached a reasonable conclusion upon which to act; - the nature, scale and complexity of the firm's business; - the person's role and responsibilities; and - the knowledge the person had, or should have had, of regulatory concerns, if any. - 5.13 A person's Statement of Responsibilities will be important evidence of their roles and responsibilities, but there may be cases where a person is responsible for additional matters which have not been included in their Statement of Responsibilities.
 This could occur if the Statement of Responsibilities has not been kept up to date.
 Therefore, a person's Statement of Responsibilities will not always be treated as a complete list of the matters for which the PRA regards the person as being responsible.